lacassef/recodexapicodeexamples/sklpha/endpoints/USERS.md

 # `USERS`
+This category represents endpoints that allows to get user details and followers.

 ## `/api/skalpha/authors/{slug}`

 ### Description
-This API endpoint allows users to retrieve detailed information about a specific author on the Seeking Alpha platform.
+This API endpoint allows users to retrieve detailed information about a specific author.
 The information includes the author's biography, associated company, the date they became a contributor, their follower count, image URL, the date they became a member, their nickname, and social media profile URLs.

 ### HTTP Method
 `GET`